ighotouch/iac/04-vpcs/README.md

 - Tag all your new resources with:

   - the key "user" and your AWS user name;
-  - "stelligent-u-lesson" and this lesson number;
-  - "stelligent-u-lab" and this lab number.

 - Don't use dedicated tenancy (it's needlessly expensive).